 - Enter the Web Server Port.

-- (optional) Check Must be Healthy if the Windows client has to pass a health check before launching the web forward.
+- (optional) Check Must be Healthy if the Windows client must pass a health check before launching the web forward.
 This setting requires a configured access monitor.
-For more information, see How to Use the Barracuda Access Monitor.
+For more information, see How to Use the Barracuda Access Monitor .

 - (optional) To restrict access to the web forward by user group, replace the * entry in the Allowed User Groups list.
 Click + to add new user groups.